indieweb/wordpress-micropub/readme.md

 [![Travis CI](https://travis-ci.org/indieweb/wordpress-micropub.svg?branch=master)](https://travis-ci.org/indieweb/wordpress-micropub)

 > Micropub is an open API standard that is used to create posts on one's own domain using third-party clients.
 Web apps and native apps (e.g. iPhone, Android) can use Micropub to post short notes, photos, events or other posts to your own site, similar to a Twitter client posting to Twitter.com.

 Once you've installed and activated the plugin, try using [Quill](http://quill.p3k.io/) to create a new post on your site.
 It walks you through the steps and helps you troubleshoot if you run into any problems.
 A list of known Micropub clients are available [here](https://indieweb.org/Micropub/Clients)

 Supports the [full W3C Micropub CR spec](https://www.w3.org/TR/micropub/) as of version 2.0.0.

+As this allows the creation of posts without entering the WordPress admin, it is not subject to any Gutenberg compatibility concerns per se.
+Posts created will not have Gutenberg blocks as they were not created with Gutenberg, but otherwise there should be no issues at this time.

 ## License